 Are You Taking Full Advantage of Real Estate Tax Deductions?

 As the year winds down, it may be a good idea to start planning for how your taxes will work out for the year.
 As a homeowner (even if it’s a rental property), there are tax deductions available this year that might not be available next year.
 Using tax relief services you can reduce your overall tax burden.
 So take a few minutes and read over some of the major tax deductions available to homeowners, and ensure your tax liability is as small as it can be this year.
 Robert Hall & Associates offers the best tax services in Los Angeles, Orange County and surrounding areas.

 The mortgage payment you make each month is likely to be your biggest tax break.
 For most homeowners, the majority of what is paid is actually interest, rather than principle.
 All that interest can be deducted (unless your loan is more than $1 million).

 Home Improvement Loans

 Did you buy your house this year?
 If so, be sure to claim the points that you may have paid to get a better rate on your loan!
 This is a tax break only available in the year you paid them.
-First, you’ll need to make sure your loan meets all the qualification requirements so that you can deduct points all at once.
+First, you’ll need to make sure your personal loans meet all the qualification requirements so that you can deduct points all at once.
 Also, if you refinanced a loan, the points you paid may be deductible.

 Those property taxes you’ve been paying all year (the part of your loan payment that goes into an escrow account for a once a year payment), well those can be deducted too.
 If this is your first tax year, be sure to check the settlement papers you got at closing to find additional tax payment information.
 You likely split the taxes with the previous owner pro-rata.